Lucien-MG/reinforcement-learning-an-introduction-ntbks/README.md

 ## Table of Contents

 1. [**Introduction**](https://github.com/Lucien-MG/reinforcement-learning-an-introduction-ntbks/tree/main/chapters/01_Introduction)
-    - what is reinforcement learning ?
+    - What is reinforcement learning ?
     - How reinforcement learning differ from other type of machine learning ?
     - Elements of Reinforcement Learning
 2. [**Multi-Armed Bandits**](#example2)